Wang Chuqin: 2025

 In February, Wang Chuqin won the WTT Singapore Smash in men's doubles with Lin Shidong and a few days later, he won the Asian Cup.

 In March, he won the WTT Champions Chongqing.

 In May 2025, Wang won his first World Table Tennis Championships Men's Singles title after defeating Hugo Calderano by 4-1 in the finals, becoming the first left-handed World Champion from China and the first left-handed World Champion since Jean-Philippe Gatien won in 1993.

 In July 2025, he won the WTT United States Smash Men's Singles title after defeating Tomokazu Harimoto 4-0 in the final.

 In September 2025, he won the WTT Champions Macao the 3rd time and returned to become world no.1 in rankings.

+2026

+In February 2026, he won the men's singles title for the second consecutive time at the Asian Cup.

+In April 2026, Wang won the ITTF World Cup after defeating Sora Matsushima 4-3 in the final.

+In May 2026, he won the men's team title at the London World Team Table Tennis Championships and was selected as the tournament's most valuable male player with a perfect record of ten wins in ten appearances.

+In June 2026, Wang succeeded Ma Long as the new captain of the Chinese men's table tennis team.